Abimbolaabbey/Credit_Strategy_Analyst/README.md

 Uses the LAG() window function to look back at the previous day’s cumulative_paid value.
 Calculates the daily change (i.e., how much more was paid each day).
 Useful for spotting repayment patterns — e.g., large one-time payments vs steady payments.

+## Assessment_2

+# Statistics & Data Interpretation

+1. Looking at utilization (%), how would you measure which customers are progressing fastest in repaying their loans?

+# Solution:
+Utilization (%) = Outstanding Balance ÷ Loan Amount × 100

+As customers repay, utilization (%) decreases over time.

+While faster repayment leads to steeper decline in utilization.

+I will measure Slope of Utilization Over Time (Regression Approach)

+For each customer, I will fit a simple linear regression:
+Utilization (%) and Time (days)

+This slope tells me how quickly utilization is dropping, While more negative slope = faster repayment.

+2. ## If a customer’s cumulative interest / cumulative repayment ratio is high, what does that tell you about their repayment structure?

+# Solution:
+What this means is that large share of the borrower’s repayments is going toward interest and not principal.
+Or Low Principal reduction.

+3. ## Suggest a way to visualize repayment performance for all customers over time (line chart, cohort chart, etc.).

+# Solution:
+I would use a Line Chart (Individual + Portfolio Trend)

+X-axis = Time (days or months)

+Y-axis = Average utilization (%)

+with an average portfolio line to show repayment trajectories.

+4. ## If we had thousands of customers, how would you identify outliers in repayment behavior?

+# Solution:

+With thousands of customers, I would use a combination of statistical thresholds and clustering.
+For example, I would calculate repayment speed and utilization trends, then flag customers in the extreme percentiles or those whose repayment patterns deviate significantly from their peer group.
+This way, i can quickly identify both high-risk slow payers and unusual fast payers without manually scanning every account.

+5. ## What metric from this dataset would you use to evaluate portfolio risk over time?

+# Solution:

+From this dataset, I would evaluate portfolio risk over time using DPD buckets and Portfolio at Risk (PAR).
+Tracking how much of the outstanding balance moves into >30, >60, past due buckets gives a clear view of delinquency trends and default risk.
+I would also complement this with utilization trends to see whether customers are meaningfully reducing their balances or just servicing interest.